ms/buildtogether.tech/tooling/index.md

 part of project courses, i.e., that you should be required to demonstrate to your instructor that you're able to use a build manager or a debugger.
-People learn how to use version control because they're required to in order to submit work for grading; if you are required to submit a screen recording of you finding a bug using the tools in your IDE as part of an assignment, it will help you in the long run.
+People learn how to use version control because they're required to in order to submit work for grading; if you are required to submit a screen recording of you using particular tools as part of an assignment, it will help you in the long run.

 </span>